 2. E-Commerce and Digital Printing

-The reliance on e-commerce businesses has resulted in brands opting for more cost effective solutions in the wake of the pandemic.
+The reliance on e-commerce businesses has resulted in brands opting for more cost effective solutions in financially difficult times following the effects of COVID-19.

 With brick and mortar stores seeing little to no business throughout periods of time in 2020 and 2021, spending on high quality printing methods, like offset printing, have proven to be less effective with the exterior of boxes being damaged during shipping.

 In 2022, digital printing has become an affordable way to create impactful unboxing experiences and create some brand differentiation in a world of brown boxes.

 While packaging still runs the risk of damage to the exterior, the cost efficiency of this printing method makes it worth the risk.